MicrosoftDocs/azure-docs/articles/ai-services/ai-studio/includes/evaluations/from-data/studio.md

 #### Basic information
 When you enter the evaluation creation wizard, provide a name for your evaluation run and select the scenario that best aligns with your application's objectives.
 You need to select a runtime to run the evaluation.
 A runtime is a compute instance with environment attached.
 If you don't have any runtime available, navigate to **Build** > **Settings** to create one.
 We currently offer support for the following scenarios:

-+ **Question Answering**: This scenario is designed for applications that involve answering user queries and providing responses.
++ **Question answering**: This scenario is designed for applications that involve answering user queries and providing responses.
 + **Conversation**: This scenario is suitable for applications where the model engages in conversation using a retrieval-augmented approach to extract information from your provided documents and generate detailed responses.

 :::image type="content" source="../../../media/evaluations/evaluate/basic-information.png" alt-text="Screenshot of the basic information page when creating a new evaluation." lightbox="../../../media/evaluations/evaluate/basic-information.png":::